The Wish Standards Performance Dashboard offers merchants in-depth, holistic store performance data.

 Note: Some metrics improve when their performance metric decreases (e.g., Product quality refund and Logistics refund).

-How metrics are calculated
+How Metrics are Calculated

 - Average user rating - This is the average of your product ratings on matured orders.
 Note that Wish may exclude reviews and ratings that we feel violate our guidelines and policies.

 - Order fulfillment rate - This is the percentage of your orders that are successfully fulfilled.
 Orders are not considered successfully fulfilled for any of the following reasons:

-- Cancelled by the merchant
+- Canceled by the merchant

 - Refunded by the merchant, for reasons unrelated to the customer, after the order is confirmed fulfilled